-The main purpose of this paper is to establish a Cram\'er-type moderate deviation theorem for nonnormal approximation.
-As far as we know, this is the first paper that deals with Cram\'er-type moderate deviation for general nonnormal approximation.
-It is known that a key step in the proof of Cram\'er-type moderate deviation theorem for normal approximation is to calculate the moment generating function.
-However this approach can't be applied for nonnormal approximation.
-We need to develop a new approach based on the observation that $\E e^{G(Y) - G(Y-t)} =1$ for any $t$ if the random variable $Y$ has a probability density function $e^{-G(y)}$, although our main tool is still based on Stein's method, combing with some techniques in \cite{Ch11Nb} and \cite{Ch13S}.
+The main purpose of this paper is to obtain a Cram\'er-type moderate deviation theorem for nonnormal approximation.
+Our main tool is based on Stein's method, combined with some techniques in \cite{Ch11Nb} and \cite{Ch13S}.
 The paper is organized as follows.
 Section 2 presents a Cram\'er-type moderate deviation theorem under a general Stein identity setting, which recovers the result of \cite{Ch13S} as a special case.
 In Section 3, the result is applied to two examples: the general Curie--Weiss model and imitative monomer-dimer models.
-The proofs of the main results are given in Sections 4 and 5.
+The proofs of the main results in Section 2 are given in Sections 4 and the proofs of theorems in Section 3 are postponed to Section 5.